• Skip to primary navigation

 Disclosure: I received this copy from Arcade Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Gougères (French Cheese Puffs) in a red towel-lined basket with one cut in half to show airy center.
+Gougères (French Cheese Puffs) in a wicker basket with a blue towel.

 French Country Cooking